 Finally, if you cancel your old card and your new balance-transfer card has a lower credit limit, it could affect your credit utilization ratio.
 This ratio measures how much of your allowed credit you are using on a given card.
 Racking up too much credit relative to your credit limit could lower your credit score, says Gerri Detweiler, author of The Ultimate Credit Handbook.

-If your credit score isn’t high enough to meet the criteria for a 0% introductory rate on a balance-transfer card, you may still qualify for a card with an introductory APR that's lower than your current card’s rate, Harzog says.
-Another option is a debt-consolidation loan from a bank or credit union with a rate that’s lower than the rate you’re paying on your high-interest credit cards.
+Suppose your credit score isn’t high enough to meet the criteria for a 0% introductory rate on a balance transfer card.
+In that case, you may still qualify for a card with an introductory APR that's lower than your current card’s rate, Harzog says.
+Another option is a debt-consolidation loan from a bank or credit union with a rate lower than the rate you’re paying on your high-interest credit cards.

 When you have balances on multiple credit cards, there are three approaches you can use to tackle the debt.
-The first is the “avalanche” approach.
-Begin with your cards that have the highest interest rates and the highest balances.
+The first is the avalanche approach.
+Begin with your cards with the highest interest rates and balances.
 Make the minimum payments on the lower-interest cards while devoting most of your available funds to paying down high-interest balances.

-While the avalanche approach makes the most sense from a mathematical point of view, some people choose the “snowball” approach, paying off the low-balance debts first.
-Paying off your low-balance cards may give you the motivation you need to pay off all of your debts, even if it costs you more in interest.
+While the avalanche approach makes the most sense from a mathematical point of view, some people choose the snowball approach, paying off the low-balance debts first.
+Paying off your low-balance cards may motivate you to pay off all of your debts, even if it costs you more in interest.

-Finally, there’s the “blizzard” approach, in which you start with the snowball and move to the avalanche.
-Begin by paying off one low-balance card so you have one success under your belt, then move on to those with higher rates.
+Finally, there’s the blizzard approach, in which you start with the snowball and move to the avalanche.
+Start by paying off one low-balance card so you have one success under your belt, then move on to those with higher rates.

 Paying off your balances will make it difficult to save.
 But try to put aside enough in an emergency fund to cover three months’ worth of expenses.
 When you’ve paid off your debts, you can ramp up your savings so you’ll be prepared for unexpected expenses, which will reduce the risk of falling back into debt.